-Microsoft Azure AD® · Cloudflare for Teams documentation

 Microsoft Azure AD®

-You can integrate Microsoft Azure AD® (Active Directory) with Cloudflare for Teams and build rules based on user identity and group membership.
-Users will authenticate with their Azure AD credentials and connect to Teams.
+You can integrate Microsoft Azure AD® (Active Directory) with Cloudflare Zero Trust and build rules based on user identity and group membership.
+Users will authenticate with their Azure AD credentials and connect to Zero Trust.

 Sign in to the Azure dashboard.